 Carolynn Chalmers is a past CIO and Corporate Governance expert, CEO of the Good Governance Academy and is a member of the ISO comittee on IT and Data Governance standards.
 She is the South African co-ordinator for the development of ISO/IEC 38506, the standard for the Governance of IT-enabled Investments.

 Rob Payne is also a former CIO with extensive governance experience and has contributed to COBIT developments and trained in COBIT and CGEIT.

 Gary, Carolynn and Rob all hold the CGEIT Certification.

-- Establish and reinforce an IT Executive / Strategy Committee for IT decision making and operation of effective IT governance
+Establish and reinforce an Executive / Strategy Committee for Information and Technology decision making and operation of effective IT governance

-- Ensure you create, maintain and monitor a business case justifying the benefits of IT Governance
+Ensure you create, maintain and monitor a business case justifying the benefits of improving Governance

-- Promise never to implement IT Governance with a “big bang” – rather build on quick wins progressively
+Never implement improved Governance with a “big bang” – rather build on quick wins progressively

-- Focus on the basics – reliable and repeatable process for critical activities
+Focus on the basics – reliable and repeatable capabilities for critical activities

-- Engage with at least two key business stakeholders to help them understand their role in driving value from IT
+Engage with business stakeholders to help them understand their role in driving value from Information and Technology

-- Avoid IT governance becoming another silo – build on existing governance and management practices
+Avoid IT governance becoming another silo – improve existing enterprise governance and management practices

 Invest in skills development – one of the most cost-effective ways to create change